troclaux/notes/python.md

 - min(iter1): returns the minimum value of an iterable
 - max(iter1): returns the maximum value of an iterable
 - sum(iter1): returns the sum of all values in an iterable

 - str1.upper(): return str1 in upper case
 - str1.lower(): return str1 in lower case
 - str1.strip(): remove leading/trailing spaces and line breaks from input string
 - str1.replace(str2): if str2 is in str1, replace it
-- str1.split(): split string into a list of string
+- str1.split(): split string into a list of strings
   - by default, the delimiter is space
   - provide string/char as input to change default delimiter
 - str1.count(str2): return the number of times str2 occurs in str1